libsidplayfp/VICE-testprogs/C64/carts/rr-freeze/readme.txt

-rr-freeze R05
+rr-freeze R06
 -------------

 DESCRIPTION
 -----------

-$9E80 and $9F80 of each bank in cartridge RAM is pre-filled with tags to indicate which bank it is.
+$9e80 and $9f80 of each bank in cartridge RAM is pre-filled with tags to indicate which bank it is.
 This is done for all eight possible bank bit combinations in reverse.
 This ensures that any aliases are overwritten with the lowest possible bank number.

 $9e80 and $9f80 of each bank in cartridge ROM is prepared with tags inside the image.

+$9e80, $9f80, $be80, $de80, $df80 and $fe80 in C64 RAM is prepared with tags
+to be able to verify if $01 switching is possible.

 Scanning is done in two steps.
 1. area scan